scylladb/scylladb/docs/using-scylla/integrations/integration-k8.rst

 ===================================

 The list below contains integration projects using Scylla with Kubernetes.
-If you have tested your application with Scylla and want to publish the results, contact us using the `mailing list <https://groups.google.com/d/forum/scylladb-users>`_.
+If you have tested your application with Scylla and want to publish the results, contact us using the `community forum <https://forum.scylladb.com>`_.

 * `Kubernetes and Scylla: 10 Questions and Answers <https://www.scylladb.com/2018/06/14/webinar-questions-kubernetes/>`_
 * `Exploring Scylla on Kubernetes <https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/>`_